 What are thermobaric rockets?
 New weapon ‘Putin could unleash on Ukraine’

-Thermobaric weapons are among most brutal war weapons that exist, only nuclear weapons are considered worse, experts say
+Thermobaric weapons are the most brutal war weapons that exist apart from nuclear weapons, experts say

 Related: Missile explosion near Kyiv airport causes damage to residential building

-Russia’s military offensive against Ukraine could likely escalate if Vladimir Putin uses thermobaric weapons to flatten the former Soviet territory, worried experts have warned.
+Russia’s military offensive against Ukraine could take a horrifying turn if Vladimir Putin uses thermobaric weapons against the former Soviet territory, worried experts have warned.

 Thermobaric weapons are considered to be one of the most brutal war weapons that exist.

-The missiles are filled with a highly explosive fuel and chemical mix, which, on exploding can cause supersonic blast waves that can obliterate everything in its path, including buildings and humans.
+The missiles are filled with a highly explosive fuel and chemical mix, which on exploding can cause supersonic blast waves that can obliterate everything in their path, including buildings and humans.
 They are also known as aerosol bombs or vacuum bombs.

-Among the Russian weapons which have been seen moving towards the capital, Kyiv, and other cities are TOS-1, which are thermobaric rocket launchers.
-They are not used for precision strikes but can be deployed for clearing stretches of ground.
+Among the Russian weapons that have been seen moving towards the capital, Kyiv, and other cities are TOS-1 thermobaric rocket launchers.
+They are not used for precision strikes, but can be deployed for clearing stretches of ground.

 “Imagine taking a deep breath then submerging yourself in water.
 Then imagine having all of the oxygen forced instantaneously from your body.
 Try to inhale again.
 But instead of cold water filling your lungs, toxic, flammable particles start killing you from the inside out,” he wrote.

-“Broad range of military equipment seen in RUS [Russian] invasion, including TOS-1 series thermobaric multiple-barrel rocket launchers.
-Whilst strikes have been relatively limited thus far, the TOS-1 has potential for serious HR [human rights] violations, especially given RUS [Russia] use history (e.g., Chechnya),” said NR Jenzen-Jones, an arms and artillery intelligence specialist.
+NR Jenzen-Jones, an arms and artillery intelligence specialist, said on Twitter: “Broad range of military equipment seen in RUS [Russian] invasion, including TOS-1 series thermobaric multiple-barrel rocket launchers.
+Whilst strikes have been relatively limited thus far, the TOS-1 has potential for serious HR [human rights] violations, especially given RUS [Russia] use history (e.g., Chechnya).”

-Russian forces have launched coordinated missile and artillery attacks on Ukrainian cities, including the capital Kyiv, in Europe’s worst conflict in decades that was launched by Vladimir Putin on Thursday.
-As the world watched events unfold with shock and horror after Mr Putin’s announcement on Thursday, leaders condemned the invasion and imposed sanctions against Russia.
+Russian forces have launched coordinated missile and artillery attacks on Ukrainian cities, including the capital Kyiv, in Europe’s worst conflict in decades, which was begun by Mr Putin on Thursday.
+As the world watched events unfold with shock and horror after the Russian president’s announcement of the invasion, leaders condemned the invasion and imposed sanctions on Russia.

-Heavy street fighting against Russian troops is underway in Kyiv on Saturday as officials urged locals to take immediate shelter.
+Heavy street-fighting against Russian troops was under way in Kyiv by Saturday, as officials urged locals to take immediate shelter.
 Kyiv was struck by two missiles.
 As many as 198 Ukrainians, including three children, have been killed since the invasion began.

-In his address on Thursday, while declaring war on Ukraine, Mr Putin warned Ukrainians to lay down arms immediately and go home and return to their families.
-“All servicemen of the Ukrainian army who comply with this requirement can freely leave the area of military actions and return to their families,” he had said.
+In his address on Thursday, as he declared war on Ukraine, Mr Putin warned Ukrainians to lay down arms immediately and go home to their families.
+“All servicemen of the Ukrainian army who comply with this requirement can freely leave the area of military actions and return to their families,” he said.

 Register for free to continue reading